 Church History as Theodicy

 I think primarily the Protestant approaches church history as essentially an exercise in theodicy.
-We believe, as firmly as any high church believer does, that the Church which was founded upon St Peter’s faith will endure unto the end of time.
-Therefore our doctrines and practices must necessarily have always existed.
-A total eclipse or disappearance from the Church of what we claim to essential to the Christian faith would mean serious theodicy problems for us, calling into question whether God has in fact preserved the faith.
+We believe, as firmly as any high church believer does, that the Church which was founded upon St Peter will endure unto the end of time.
+Therefore our doctrines and practices should have existed continuously throughout history.
+A total eclipse or disappearance from the Church of what we claim to be essential to the Christian faith would mean serious theodicy problems for us, calling into question whether God has in fact preserved the faith.
 If we affirm the perspicuity of the Scriptures, that is, those doctrines which are vital to the faith can be clearly discerned, then obviously there should have been people before the Reformation who have discerned it.

 Contra Narratives and Harmonisation of Church Writings